 2. Each agency shall have the independent right to enforce the terms and conditions of this permit.
 Any modification, suspension or revocation of this permit shall be effective only with respect to the agency taking such action, and shall not affect the validity or status of this permit as issued by the other agency, unless and until each agency has concurred in writing with such modification, suspension or revocation.
-In the event any portion of this permit is declared invalid, illegal or otherwise issued in violation of state law such permit shall remain in full force and effect under federal law as a NPDES Permit is declared invalid, illegal or otherwise issued in this permit is declared invalid, illegal or otherwise issued in this permit is declared invalid, illegal or otherwise issued in the event this permit is declared invalid, illegal or otherwise issued in the event this permit is declared invalid, illegal or otherwise issued in the event this permit is declared invalid, illegal or otherwise issued in the event this permit is declared invalid, illegal or otherwise issued in the event this permit is declared invalid, illegal or otherwise issued in violation of federal law, this permit shall remain in full force and effect under state law as a permit issued by the Commonwealth of Massachusetts.
+In the event any portion of this permit is declared invalid, illegal or otherwise issued in violation of state law such permit shall remain in full force and effect under federal law as a NPDES Permit issued by the U.S. Environmental Protection Agency.
+In the event this permit is declared invalid, illegal or otherwise issued in violation of federal law, this permit shall remain in full force and effect under state law as a permit issued by the Commonwealth of Massachusetts.